seqan/sharg-parser/doc/howto/custom_validator/index.md

 # sharg::validator

-Remember the tutorial on \ref tutorial_argument_parser ?
+Remember the tutorial on \ref tutorial_parser ?
 Let's implement our own validator that checks if a numeric argument is an integral square (i.e. the user shall only be allowed to enter 0, 1, 4, 9...).

 ## Understanding the requirements